 The Hayloft is a contemporary two bedroom mews cottage with traditional features conveniently located 5 miles east of the historic city of Carlisle.
 Ideal for people wanting to explore Hadrian's Wall, the Scottish borders, Solway Coast and northern Lake District.

-Warwick on Eden, as the names suggests, sits on the banks of the lovely River Eden on the A69.
-It is five miles east of the historic city of Carlisle and only a five minute drive from junction 43 of the M6.
-The village offers an excellent traditional inn called The Queens which offers a wide choice of food and local ales.
+Warwick on Eden, as the names suggests, sits on the banks of the lovely River Eden.
+It is five miles east of the historic city of Carlisle and only a five minute drive from the M6.
+The village offers an excellent traditional inn which offers a wide choice of food and local ales.
 For walkers there are good footpaths across the fields to neighbouring villages such as Scotby and Wetheral.
 Carlisle Golf Course is on the edge of the village and is open to visitors all year round.